-Shenzhen falls within Guangdong province, the home of dim sum, and Sense House brings the experience into the 21st century with well-spaced tables and meticulously handmade, subtly modernised dim sum.
+Shenzhen falls within Guangdong province, the home of dim sum, and Sense House is one of the Shenzhen restaurants that brings the experience into the 21st century, with well-spaced tables and meticulously handmade, subtly modernised dim sum.
 Take, for instance, rice paper rolls, a Cantonese breakfast favourite, made by milling soaked rice to create a milky liquid poured into a steamer and rolled as soon as the rice paper is set.
 At Sense House, chefs use red rice instead of the usual white – rolling it around fresh shrimp, which delicately cooks inside the sheath of rice paper – and add crisp vermicelli for textural contrast.
 Well-executed classics include har gao (steamed shrimp dumplings), siu mai (steamed pork and shrimp dumplings) and custard buns.

 Baishe Second Street, Citic Mangrove Bay (next to the Club House), Nanshan, Shenzhen; +86 755 86527616